How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 This command will work on Mac, Windows CMD, and Linux CLI.

-Once get the clients' public IP, update the server's security group with the client's IP address.
+Once get the workstations public IP, update the server's security group with the public IP address.

-Server side configurations are done, we need to download the Pritunl client app on our local workstation.
+Server side configurations for the client are completed.
+Next we need to download the Pritunl client app on our local workstation.

 You can use the official Pritunl client page to download the client, and choose the appropriate one for your operating system.

-Once the download is completed, open the client application and import the downloaded client profile.
+After the download is complete, open the VPN client application and import the profile you downloaded earlier.

 After importing the client profile, click the Connect button to make a connection between the local workstation and the VPN server.